Buroni/automata-golf/README.md

 # automata-golf

-A domain-specific language (DSL) written in javascript, for creating non-deterministic finite-state machines and pushdown automota.
+A domain-specific language (DSL) for creating non-deterministic finite-state machines and pushdown automota.
 Mostly for fun.

 In `automata-golf`, a machine is defined by a series of path statements.